dsoprea/PyBufferBins/README.txt

 Oveview
 =======

-Fast routine to seemlessly classify and store incoming data into an infinite number Protocol Buffer files (\"bins\").
+Fast routine to seemlessly classify and store incoming data into an infinite number Protocol Buffer files ("bins").
 Bins are grouped into directories by a specific field.
 Data can then be retrieved by the grouped-field's value.
 Virtually any data can be stored for fast retrieval by using a Bins instance as an index for each required configuration of data.

 Origins
 =======